Burbank Police Dept. Replaces Analog Media with JetStor RAID Arrays

 Burbank, CA. Police Department Streamlines Video Storage With an IP Solution and a JetStor Raid Array

-THE ORGANIZATION Often called the “media capital of the world,” Burbank, California, is one of Los Angeles County’s storied cities.
+Often called the “media capital of the world,” Burbank, California, is one of Los Angeles County’s storied cities.
 “A city built by People, Pride, and Progress” according to its motto, Burbank is home for the headquarters or production facilities of such media and entertainment leaders as Warner Bros.
 Entertainment, Warner Music Group, NBC Universal, The Walt Disney Company, the Cartoon Network, Viacom, Nickelodeon, and PBS.

 The stylish Burbank Police and Fire Headquarters Facility, the police department’s headquarters, is worthy of Burbank, featuring an atrium and a statue of a police officer and firefighter outside.

-THE CHALLENGE The Burbank Police Department’s mission, of course, is to protect its community of some 103,000 citizens and this starts within the Burbank Police and Fire Headquarters Facility.
+The Burbank Police Department’s mission, of course, is to protect its community of some 103,000 citizens and this starts within the Burbank Police and Fire Headquarters Facility.
 The building has long relied on an NTSC video surveillance system to monitor the entire site, including its jail in the basement that houses up to 73 felony and misdemeanor arrestees, and the parking lot outside.

 The system uses an analog matrix switch that enables officers to view any of the feeds coming from some 32 cameras.
 The state of California, however, mandates that surveillance video be stored for a year as evidentiary records, compelling the Burbank Police Department to preserve its analog video on VHS tapes.